reallyreadit/blog/_posts/2020-11-23-you-are-not-a-user.markdown

 There’s nothing inherently evil about the words “use” and “user,” but they’ve been bugging me long enough that finally, over the weekend, I decided to do something about it.
 So that’s the purpose of this blog post.
 This is an attempt to use words to create a change in behavior which, in turn, will alter Readup’s DNA.
 Maybe a little.
 Maybe a lot.
 We’ll see.
 At the very least, exercises like this help me to clarify — both to myself and to others — why we do what we do.
 And how.

 “User” doesn’t feel humane.
 Robots “use” things.
-The gather inputs which, in turn, trigger actions.
+They gather inputs which, in turn, trigger actions.
 My truck is a machine that “uses” gasoline and oil, in very specific amounts and in very specific ways.
 But there’s no art involved in “using” something.
 Robots can't read!

 On the flip side, you don’t “use” a book.
 You read it.
 Imagine how weird it would be if your friend gave you a book and said, “I already used this one,” or “I used half the books on my shelf.”
 It makes no sense.
 The same goes for newspapers and magazines.
 We don’t use these things.
 We *read* them.